riconaranjo/Elec-3907/Team Roles and Responsibilities.md

   - Noise Reduction from sensor data
 - Communication link between Arduino and Raspberry Pi
   - USB link with serial output
-- Software that transforms Cartesian coordinates to a format that corresponds to LED strips
-  - Our LEDs laid out in rectangular perimeter
-  - Other team's LED light strips are organized in spiral layout

 ### Huzaifah Sulaiman + Yusuf Adam